B&W Safety

 Biology and Wildlife employees who work with students, including all TAs, must complete the following:

-*Title IX Training is required annually between July 1st and September 30th.
-Information on training availability can be found on the Office of Rights, Compliance and Accountability training page
+*The UA Safe Title IX Training is required annually between July 1st and October 31st.
+Visit the Office of Rights, Compliance and Accountability's training page to learn more and take the training.

 Trainings required through MyUA